kevinpedregosa/Number-Guessing-Game/README.md

 Terminal-based Python game where players try to guess a secret number within 10 attempts.

 # Features
-- Difficulty Levels: Easy, Medium, and Hard (level determines number of hints)
+- 3 Different Difficulty Levels: Easy, Medium, and Hard (level determines number of hints)
-- Smart Hints: Provided in random order, including even/odd, divisible by 5, prime, and Fibonacci
-- Hot/Cold Feedback: Shows if guess is getting closer or farther
+- 4 Different Hot/Cold Feedback Responses: Shows if guess is getting closer or farther based on the absolute difference between guess and secret number
+- 4 Different Smart Hints: including: even/odd, divisible by 5, prime, and fibonacci; provided in random order
+- Attempt Tracking: Reports number of attempts remaining, and hints are given after specific number of guesses (based on difficulty level)
 - Quit Option: Players can exit anytime by typing q
-- Leaderboard: Stores top 5 scores with username, attempts, number guessed, and difficulty
+- Leaderboard: Stores and displays top 5 scores with username, attempts, number guessed, and difficulty

 # Installation
 1. Make sure you have Python 3 installed